jwidavid/music-tracker/README.md

 10_ If you click the edit link for any list item you should be taken to an edit page for that item.
 There you should be able to edit any of the fields on the item.

-11_ DONE: Use Laravel relationships to tie the band model to the album model and the album model to the band model.
+11_ Use Laravel relationships to tie the band model to the album model and the album model to the band model. **DONE**

 12_ Use Laravel relationships to display the band name on album detail/edit page.